-What are the top three positive things about your location in Western CT?
-Please write your answer here: What are the top three negative things about your location in Western CT Please write your answer here: What are the Region's strengths in regards to Access to Markets?
+What are the top three positive things about your location in Western CT Please write your answer here: \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ What are the top three negative things about your location in Western CT Please write your answer here: Ticase write your answer here.
+What are the Region's strengths in regards to Access to Markets?
 (How easy is it to provide products or services to customers or potential customers from a Western CT Region locations?)
 Please write your answer here:

 What are the Region's weaknesses in regards to Access to Markets?
-(How difficult is it to provide products or services to customers or potential customers from a Western CT Region locations?)
-Please write your answer here: What are the Region's strengths in regards to Transportation?
-(Road, rail, airport, waterborne) Please write your answer here: rease write your answer here.
-Miles to the Desire is a large and to Turner what is a 2 What are the Region's weaknesses in regards to Transportation?
+(How difficult is it to provide products or services to customers or potentia customers from a Western CT Region locations?)
+Please write your answer here: What are the Decision's strongthes in regards to Transportation?
+What are the Region's strengths in regards to Transportation?
+(Road, rail, airport, waterborne) Please write your answer here: What are the Region's weaknesses in regards to Transportation?
 (Road, rail, airport, waterborne) Please write your answer here:

 What are the Region's strengths in regards to Labor Force?
 (Supply, skills, costs, labor relations) Please write your answer here: What are the Region's weaknesses in regards to Labor Force?
-(Supply, skills, costs, labor relations) Please write your answer here: What are the Deviced strong the in warrante Likilities 0 What are the Region's strengths in regards to Utilities & Telecommunications?
-(Electric power, public water and sewer, natural gas, telecommunications)
+(Supply, skills, costs, labor relations) Please write your answer here: What are the Region's strengths in regards to Utilities & Telecommunications?
+(Electric power, public water and sewer, natural gas, telecommunications Please write your answer here: